lod2000/exome-qc/README.md

 ## Install necessary libraries

+This requires Python 3, so if you run an operating system that uses Python 2 by default, make sure to explicitly run pip3.

-`sudo pip install pandas pymongo matplotlib adjustText`
+`pip install pandas pymongo matplotlib adjustText`

+Also install `python-tk` or `python3-tk` if it isn't already.

 ## Data structure